-- Survey question "Has this establishment adjusted or converted, partially or fully, its production or the services it offers in response to the COVID-19 outbreak?
-(COVe3)", which takes value 1.
-If the firm adjusted its production or services due to the pandemuit; zero otherwise. - Layoff: ordinal variable from the responses to the survey question "ilas the number of permanent workers remained the same?
+Survey question "Fathis establishment adjusted or converted, partially or fully, its production or the services it offers in response to the COTID-19 outbreak?
+(COVCS)", which takes value 1, if the firm adjusted its production or services due to the pandomic, zero otherwise.

+Layoff: ordinal variable from the responses to the survey question "Has the number of permanent workers remained the same?
 (COVd3a)".

-It takes the value (i the firm report that the number of permanent workers has increased, 2 if it has creased.
+\ In takes the value 1 if the firm regords that the number of permanent workers has insceased, 2 if it has transmitted the same and 3 fift has decreased.